The Fil-Am Vancouver Scholarship Award

 Open to students pursuing a vocational, certificate, technical, associate, or bachelor’s degree program.
 Students pursuing advanced degree programs are not qualified.

-Our 2020 Scholarship Application for Calendar Year 2021 will OPEN soon.
+Our 2020 Scholarship Application for Calendar Year 2021 is OPEN.

 Two qualified students will each be awarded a $1,000 scholarship for the January 1-December 31, 2021 Calendar Year .